Jeff Bezos’ iPhone Hacking Explained

 If a VPN was used to transfer the stolen data, the default gateway changed threat would have been detected at the network level, when the data was being exfiltrated from the device.

-If a company’s security policy is to ban leaky or suspicious apps on company-issued phones, we recommend that security teams blacklist the WhatsApp bundle, or specific versions of WhatsApp configured within the MTD management console.
+If a company’s security policy is to ban leaky or suspicious apps on company-issued phones, we recommend that security teams disallow the WhatsApp bundle, or specific versions of WhatsApp configured within the MTD management console.
 If the user installs WhatsApp, all UEM-provisioned settings and configurations are removed as part of a quarantine or retired from UEM, as a compliance action.

 From all indications, there wasn’t a unified endpoint management or mobile threat defense solution installed on Mr. Bezos’ phone to potentially stop this attack in its tracks.
 These tools might be a good investment for the world’s richest man so this storyline doesn’t have a sequel.